List of Community characters: Ben Chang

 His brother is Rabbi Chang, who criticizes Señor Chang's confusing title and behavior.
-On several occasions, Chang has claimed to have eaten his twin sister Connie in utero.
+On several occasions, Chang claims to have eaten his twin sister Connie in utero.
 He enjoys jetting around on a scooter, plays the keytar as an instrument, and has a history of having his clothes stolen from the local YMCA.
 According to Chang in "Modern Warfare", he plays paintball three times a week, and he uses his skill in the sport against Jeff and Britta.
 As a student, he seeks a degree in music theory to use his keytar skills professionally.
 In the Halloween episode of season 2, he and Shirley have a sexual interlude after they bond over how their costumes are misunderstood (she being Glinda the Good Witch and not Miss Piggy, and he being Peggy Fleming and not Kristi Yamaguchi or Michelle Kwan).
 Beyond the evidence of a voicemail that Chang sent to Troy, no one remembers this incident due to a government coverup of the entire Halloween party.

 His self-proclaimed nickname is "El Tigre Chino" (Spanish: "The Chinese Tiger"), and he owns a black jacket which has on the back that moniker and the image of a tiger.
 His office features a portrait of him as a matador with "El Tigre" at the bottom and a statue of a tiger.

 In season 2, he is in the same anthropology class as the study group.
 In the episode "Anthropology 101", after he asks the study group to let him join them, he is then seen in the study room secretly plotting his revenge on them for getting him fired, switching between evil and right sides like the character Gollum from The Lord of the Rings.
 He eventually joins the study group in the episode "Asian Population Studies" after being voted in over Rich.
 He proves his worth in the next episode helping Annie and the group save their drug awareness play from Pierce's antics.
 Chang wants to get to know Shirley after discovering that he may have impregnated her on Halloween, a night that no one at Greendale can remember.
 His rescue of Annie initially seems to win over Shirley.
 However, she is visibly disturbed to see his too unbalanced behavior.
 He later moves in with Jeff after his wife throws him out again (after he confesses his fling with Shirley), but Jeff grows sick of his stupid, unbalanced behavior and finally orders him out.
 However, his behavior in helping Shirley when she goes into labor during a riot at Greendale wins her over to the point that after the baby (whose father is Shirley's former husband Andre) is born, she decides to name her newborn son Ben after him.